sravi2421/sravi2421.github.io/_posts/2017-9-22-The_Times_Over_Time.md

 **The Data**

 Using the New York Times API I was able to get a hold of a summary of all articles by the New York Times for any given year.
 The API returned only the leading paragraph, headline, and snippet from each article, but also provided a url.
 Using the URL's provided and scrapy I scraped all front page news articles.
 The decision to pull only front page articles was made to capture what on the front of people's minds throughout each time period as opposed to an exhaustive list.
-With this in place I now had the full text of just over 300,000 front page articles published from 1981 through 2016.
+With this in place I now had the full text of approximately 300,000 front page articles published between 1981 and 2016.

 **Topic Modeling**